UK Spouse Visa Guide

 - You challenge the issues raised in the refusal letter via an appeal

-The best choice depends on the circumstances of the refusal as well as the facts of your case.
+The best choice depends on the Spouse Visa refusal reasons as well as the facts of your case.
 For instances if you have failed to include the correct supporting documents then a re-application may be best.
 On the other hand if you supplied the right documents but you now no longer qualify because you left your job in anticipation of getting the visa, or if there is a claim on the genuineness of your relationship then an appeal would probably be the best strategy to resolve the matter.

 5th Floor, Maddox House,

 0207 118 4546